 When you know your husband, you can better recognize the triggers that make him worse and send him off into a critical tirade.

 This will help you avoid unnecessary arguments and make your husband feel more comfortable knowing that you are aware of his triggers and are actively trying to avoid them.

-You will not be able to set down the law and use threats to make your point, if and when boundaries are crossed.
-The boundaries will have to be nurtured and gently enforced by you pushing back slowly during times when your husband is in a good mood.
+You will not be able to set down the law and use threats to make your point if and when boundaries are crossed.

 I would emphasize that the boundaries need to be gentle because you are attempting to make the most of a situation that is not ideal.